We recently teamed up with AIM for a session on “Amplify LinkedIn: Connect, Collaborate and Attract Talent.”

-Here’s a roundup of the practical top tips they shared to help you get the most out of LinkedIn:
+Here’s a roundup of the practical tips they shared to help you get the most out of LinkedIn:

 Start with intent, not activity